sharemind-sdk/auction-demo/README.md

 DisableOverwrite = false
 ```

-When using the Emulator, one also needs to load the datastoremanager facility.
+When using the Emulator, one also needs to load the datastore manager facility.
 This can be done by adding the following to your Sharemind Emulator
 configuration file:
 ```INI